Funding For Musicians

 Resources from across the industry

-There are lots of ways that you can receive financial support in these difficult times, and in an effort to help you navigate the overwhelming number of funding options out there, we have brought together the various resources available specifically to support musicians and small businesses.
+There are lots of ways that you can receive financial support in a post-covid world, expounded by a cost of living crisis .
+In an effort to help you navigate the overwhelming number of funding options out there, we have brought together the various resources available specifically to support musicians and small businesses.

 Arts Council England - National Lottery Project Grants Logo